Free Early Learning and Childcare hours

 They will be eligible from the March/April following their birthday.

-Some councils ask people to apply at one point in the year, and some ask you to apply a year in advance.
+You can find out when to apply from the council.
+You may need to apply up to a year in advance so check in plenty of time.
 If you miss a deadline, your child is still entitled to a place but it might be harder to get your first choice of nursery.

 Is there flexibility in how I can use the hours?

-In some council areas you can split your hours between different settings.
+In some council areas you can split your hours between different childcare providers.
 For example, you can use a nursery for part of the time and a childminder for the rest of the time.
 Contact your local council to find out what your options are.

 What if my child is four and isn't starting school?